dehesselle/mibap/README.md

    ./build_inkscape.sh
    ```

-   Ultimately this will produce `/Users/Shared/work/$TOOLSET_VER/artifacts/Inkscape.dmg`.
+   This will

+   - run all the `2nn`-prefixed scripts consecutively
+   - produce `$WRK_DIR/$TOOLSET_VER/artifacts/Inkscape.dmg`

+## GitHub CI

+Under investigation - GitHub hosted runners do not provide a clean environment as per the requirements above.
 ## known issues

 Besides what you may find in the issue tracker:

 - If you're logged in to the desktop when building the toolset, you may get multiple popups asking to install Java.
 They're triggered by at least `gettext` and `cmake` checking for the presence of Java during their configuration stages and can be safely ignored.

-- Bootstrapping JHBuild may print a warning on the console:

-  > Warning: the environment variable LANG is not set!

 ## Status

-This project is still a work-in-progress (hence 0.x version) with regular merges to Inkscape (see `packaging/macos` in [Inkscape's repository on GitLab](https://gitlab.com/inkscape/inkscape)).
+This project is still a work in progress (hence 0.x version).

 ## Contact